How to Safely and Securely Sell Your Engagement Ring Online (And Get the Best Offer)

 Pawn Shops

 Pawn shops may also want to keep the ring as collateral and loan you money against the ring.
-It's important to be aware of all the terms of the loan and the interest rate before engaging in such a transaction.
+It's essential to be aware of all the loan terms and the interest rate before engaging in such a transaction.

 Red Flags to Watch For

-To help you eliminate diamond buyers that just want your ring and don’t have your best interest at heart, there are some specific red flags to watch out for.
+To help you eliminate diamond buyers who just want your ring and don’t have your best interest at heart, there are some specific red flags to watch out for.
 These include:

 Pressure to sell